Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Stress tolerance can increase

-Cold exposure should be introduced gradually and is not appropriate for all individuals, particularly those with advanced trauma histories, severe adrenal dysfunction, or certain cardiovascular conditions.
+Cold exposure is not appropriate for everyone, particularly individuals with advanced trauma histories, significant adrenal dysfunction, or certain cardiovascular conditions.
 Clinical guidance is recommended.

 Vocalization: Humming, Singing, and Gargling